bluebirz/bluebirz.github.io/_posts/2019-10-15-problem-solving.md

 ---

-That’s all for the first part, I will write the article of Effective presentation then.
+That's all for the first part, I will write the article of Effective presentation then.

 See ya~